shafi-codez/log-analysis/README.md

 Here's a compressed log file.
 Extract it and have a quick look at the format.

-Now, write a command line tool that parses the log and presents the following info to the user:
+This is a command line tool that parses the log and presents the following info to the user:

-What are the number of requests served by day?
+1. What are the number of requests served by day?
-What are the 3 most frequent User Agents by day?
+2. What are the 3 most frequent User Agents by day?
-What is the ratio of GET's to POST's by OS by day?
+3. What is the ratio of GET's to POST's by OS by day?

+Uses :
+1. Built Python libraries
+2. Scan the file & parse the file
+3. Has ability to set the log level for debugging
+4. App version can be known